hjelev/rpi-mqtt-monitor/README.md

 uptime = True
 ```

 If the ```discovery_messages``` is set to true, the script will send MQTT Discovery config messages which allows Home Assistant to automatically add the sensors without having to define them in configuration.
-Note, this setting is only available for when ```group_messages``` is set to False.
+Note, this setting is only available when ```group_messages``` is set to False.

 If the ```group_messages``` is set to true the script will send just one message containing all values in CSV format.
 The group message looks like this: